 The 1979 Arbitration Act was an attempt to redress the disincentives, which were turning parties away from London.
-The motivation for reform was principally because of the concern over the relationship that existed between judicial courts and arbitral tribunal jurisprudence and the abuse to which the system lent itself.48 The Act derives from the recommendations of the Commercial Court Committee; the commercial judge made known their concerns about the defects in the prevailing law and how it might be corrected in both judicial and extrajudicial capacities.
-The main objective of the committee was to grant the arbitral tribunal authority to grant provisional measures such as final awards.49 One of the particulars forces was the 1978 Alexander Lecture entitled "Cases stated; its use and abuse," and delivered by Diplock LJ,outside the judicial arena, to the London arbitrators and the London Maritime Association.52 The Report was published as a command paper.
+The motivation for reform was principally because of the concern over the relationship that existed between judicial courts and arbitral tribunal jurisprudence and the abuse to which the system lent itself.
+The Act derives from the recommendations of the Commercial Court Committee; the commercial judge made known their concerns about the defects in the prevailing law and how it might be corrected in both judicial and extrajudicial capacities.
+The main objective of the committee was to grant the arbitral tribunal authority to grant provisional measures such as final awards.
+One of the particulars forces was the 1978 Alexander Lecture entitled "Cases stated; its use and abuse," and delivered by Diplock LJ,outside the judicial arena, to the London arbitration group, the joint committee of the London court of Arbitration, the Institute of Arbitrators and the London Maritime Association.
+The Report was published as a command paper.
 The government was quickly